Essential Magnetohydrodynamics for Astrophysics: Current sheets

 \section{Current sheets}

 When field lines of different directions get close together, the finite conductivity of the plasma has to be taken into account.
 Field lines are no longer tied to the fluid, and magnetic energy is released.
-Normally the topology of the field lines also changes: they {\em reconnect}.
+Normally the topology of the field lines also changes\,: they {\em reconnect}.

-A prototypical case is shown in Fig.\,\ref{csheet}: a current sheet separates magnetic field lines running in opposite directions.
+A prototypical case is shown in Fig.\,\ref{csheet}\,: a current sheet separates magnetic field lines running in opposite directions.
 The sheet runs perpendicular to the plane of the drawing.
-The close-ups illustrate that significant differences can exist in its internal structure.
-In a pressure-supported sheet (top right) the field strength vanishes in the middle.
+The close-ups illustrate that significant differences can exist in the internal structure of the sheet.
+In a pressure supported sheet (top right) the field strength vanishes in the middle.
 Equilibrium of the structure is provided by a varying fluid pressure $p$, such that $p+ B^2/8\pi=\rm{cst}$ across the sheet.
 The current is perpendicular to the magnetic field (and to the plane of the drawing).

-In a {\em force-free current sheet} on the other hand (botton right), fluid pressure is constant (more generally: small, $\beta\ll1$).
+In a {\em force-free current sheet} on the other hand (botton right), fluid pressure is constant (more generally\,: small, $\beta\ll1$).
 The absolute value $B$ of the field strength is constant across the sheet, and the current is parallel to the field lines instead of perpendicular.
 Instead of the field strength vanishing in the middle, the direction of the field lines rotates over 180$^\circ$.
 In this case the space between the opposing field lines is filled with other field lines, instead of with fluid.
-The mechanism of reconnection is correspondingly different in the two cases ({\ctl sect.~\ref{reco}}).
+The mechanism of reconnection is correspondingly different in the two cases ({sect.~\ref{reco}}).